rjrjswrdvi/camunda-bpm-dev-docs/releases/Performing-a-Minor-Release.md

 ## CI tasks

-Create an issue for SRE to provide support for the new minor version.
+Create an issue for INFRA to provide support for the new minor version.
 Following [steps](https://github.com/camunda-ci/jenkins-job-dsl-seed-jobs/blob/master/docs/NewCamBPMVersion.md) have to be completed.
   * A new (7.X) branch needs to be created on the maintenance repo through the https://release.cambpm.camunda.cloud/job/maintenance/job/RELEASE-create-camunda-bpm-maintenance-branch/ job